skottydeveloper/C/README.md

 # C
 ## Summary
 This repository is a portfolio of code for the C programming language.
-It consists of projects I have completed, during uni and in my own time - and it consists of notes I have written, while learning C.
+It consists of projects I have completed, during uni and in my own time.

 ## Major Projects
 ### Payroll Management System